-- When the hiring manager receives notification from the Employment Office of the successful completion of the background check, he/she may contact the candidate and agree upon a firm start date.
+- When the hiring manager receives notification from the Recruitment Services department of the successful completion of the background check, he/she may contact the candidate and agree upon a firm start date.

-- A completed PAF with required signatures and the appropriate offer letter must be forwarded to the Employment Office to complete the hiring process.
+- A completed PAF with required signatures and the appropriate offer letter must be forwarded to the Recruitment Services department to complete the hiring process.
 All PAFs need a minimum of two signatures from different individuals.
 The budgetary unit (VP, Provost, Dean, or President) should always be one of the two signatures.
 The required PAF and supporting document can be found at one of the following links Non-Exempt OPS package or Exempt OPS package.
 Refer to How to complete a PAF for assistance.

 The offer letter must be prepared on departmental letterhead and signed by the hiring manager and the candidate.

 - All New Hire paperwork must be submitted prior to the start of employment.
-If attending orientation, paperwork must be submitted to the Employment Office by 10:00 a.m. on the Wednesday preceding the expected start date of the employee.
+If attending orientation, paperwork must be submitted to the Recruitment Services department by 10:00 a.m. on the Wednesday preceding the expected start date of the employee.

-- The Employment Office will forward the PAF and all appropriate paperwork to Processing and Records.
+- The Recruitment Services department will forward the PAF and all appropriate paperwork to Processing and Records.
 Incomplete or inaccurate paperwork will be returned to the hiring department for correction and may result in a delay in start of employment, contract processing and payroll.